1coderookie/KobraGoNeoInsights/docs/index.md

 !!! warning "Warning"

     Textboxes which contain a warning will be displayed extended already to make sure the warning won't be overseen.

+!!! danger "Danger"

+    Textboxes which contain a warning about a dangerous circumstance will be displayed extended already to make sure the warning won't be overseen.

 *So please take your time and read attentively.*